grnet/snf-vmcatcher/README.md

 * To receive the `VMCATCHER_CACHE_EVENT` and post it to `RabbitMQ` for later processing.
 * To receive an event from `RabbitMQ` and use the provided information for image uploading.

-The later is achieved by runnning `snf-vmcatcher` in daemon mode.
+The latter is achieved by runnning `snf-vmcatcher` in daemon mode.

 For the actual upload to Synnefo, we assume the installation of the relevant command-line tools.